dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 The painful reality is that products change, strategies change, people change.
 Things have to change for your company to stay in business and grow.

+You know we have a special name for failed entrepreneur in a entrepreneur cluster.
+It's called Experienced.

 Almost always founders actually understand the symptom of the problem not the problem.

 If you're a founder you believe on day one you're a visionary but we now have 50 years of data that says almost all of you are hallucinating.